-EVE-NG is available in the OVF or ISO file format.
-The Open Virtualization Format (OVF) is an open standard for packaging and distributing virtual appliances.
+EVE-NG software is available in the ISO file format.
+The ISO is an open standard for packaging and distributing install media.
 It can be used to deploy a VM in hypervisors like VMware Workstation, Player and ESXi.
 Please note that installing EVE as a Virtual Machine (VM) will mean any nodes deployed within EVE will be nested.
 Nested virtualization causes degraded performance in deployed nodes.
 This should be fine for lab purposes as long as the host meets or exceeds the resource requirements for the deployed nodes.